 Bird watching in Malaga

 It is not a coincidence that you are planning bird watching in Malaga or the Costa del Sol.
-In fact, you may already know that the province of Malaga is the one out the eight provinces that make up Andalucia that holds the richest variety of landscapes, and therefore, a strategic area for visiting naturalists.
+In fact, you may already know that the province of Malaga is among the eight provinces that make up Andalucia the one that holds the richest variety of landscapes, and therefore, a strategic area for visiting naturalists.
 Within Malaga you can find wetlands, marshes, shores, scrublands, mediterranean forests, badlands and terrific limestone mountains.

 Not to mention Malaga's strategic location to witness the massive bird migration from/to Africa.

 All these facts make up a perfect home to a bunch of different species of birds and a paradise for those bird watching in Malaga.
-Just an example, the province of Málaga is the province that homes the biggest concentration of Bonelli's eagles in the world!
+A variety of raptors and mountain birds, large numbers of Flamingos and Cranes, Spanish specialities are some of the reasons to chose the province of Málaga for your birding holidays in Spain.
 Those who love plants will have the joy to find a rich Orchid community and also visit the last endemic pinsapo forests -Spanish Fir-.

 At just 1 and 1.5 h drive from the international Malaga airport you will be delighted by the charming towns of Ronda and Antequera.
 These two hold the most outstanding cultural heritage within Malaga.
 The Pueblos Blancos -Spanish for White Villages- are also worth a visit.